iLeaksy/fivem-vehicle-list/README.md

-# fivem-vehicle-list
+# Vanilla Vehicles
-SQL with around 400 vehicles for fivem!
+An SQL file with 400 GTAV:ONLINE vehicles!

+The SQL file does NOT containt flying vehicles, it is ment for rp servers!